BerkeleyAutomation/gqcnn/docs/source/index.rst

 Please raise all bugs, feature requests, and other issues under the `Github Issues`_.
 For other questions or concerns, please contact Jeff Mahler (jmahler@berkeley.edu).

+If you use the code, datasets, or models in a publication, please `cite the Dex-Net 2.0 paper`_.

 .. _Github Issues: https://github.com/BerkeleyAutomation/gqcnn/issues

 .. _Dexterity Network: https://berkeleyautomation.github.io/dex-net

+.. _cite the Dex-Net 2.0 paper: https://github.com/BerkeleyAutomation/dex-net/raw/gh-pages/docs/dexnet_rss2017.bib

 .. toctree::
    :maxdepth: 2